-Journalists wishing to find out more about the GWR, its aspirations and achievements and details of its special events, can contact:
+Journalists wishing to find out more about the GWSR, its aspirations and achievements and details of its special events, can contact:

 To contact us by email, please fill in our contact form, and select "Email the Press Office" from the list of choices.
-Alternatively, you can email us directly - just send an email to "press_office" (at gwsr.com).
+Alternatively, you can email us directly - just send an email to firstname.lastname@example.org.

-Ian Crowder and others on the railway are willing to take part in interviews, both on radio and TV.
+Ian Crowder and others on the railway are happy to take part in interviews, both on radio and TV.

 The Press Office issues regular press releases - both for the railway media and for general media use.
 If you would like to be added to (or removed from) the press office mailing list, please contact the webmaster.